Hello! My name is Melissa Ann Maida.

 “I travel because I become uncomfortable being too comfortable.”

 My life was stable and secure.
 My schedule at the salon was steadily booked which brought in an abundant income.
 I had moved into a three bedroom townhouse all by myself and still drove a brand new car.
-I had the latest tablets and phones, that I somehow justified to myself by saying they for my business.
-My travel opportunities and time I had to spend with the people I loved decreased as my obligation to my material possessions increased.
+I had the latest tablets and phones (that I somehow justified by saying they’re for my business.)
+My travel opportunities and time I had to spend with the people I loved decreased as my obligation to making money and maintaining my material possessions increased.
 Overtime, I had become bound to the salon that had once made me feel so free.

 Every step I took tied me tighter to the life I was creating.
 I knew if I kept going, one day very soon, turning around or changing direction would no longer be an option.

 While backpacking through Europe I had met countless people traveling for months and even years at a time.
 They had walked away from their routines, their jobs, and their stuff- opting for a life of freedom, exploration and adventure.